IBM/charts/stable/ibm-dsm-dev/README.md

 > **Tip**: You can use the default [values.yaml](values.yaml)

 The volume defaults to mount at a subdirectory of the volume instead of the volume root to avoid the volume's hidden directories from interfering with database creation.

+## Architecture

+- Three major architectures are now available for DSM Developer-C Edition on IBM Cloud Private worker nodes:
+  - AMD64 / x86_64
+  - s390x
+  - ppc64le

+An ‘arch’ field in values.yaml is required to specify supported architectures to be used during scheduling and includes ability to give preference to certain architecture(s) over another.

+Specify architecture (amd64, ppc64le, s390x) and weight to be  used for scheduling as follows :
+   0 - Do not use
+   1 - Least preferred
+   2 - No preference
+   3 - Most preferred

 ## Persistence